 The first legal document that is most often signed, is an NDA.
 This is a non-disclosure agreement to ensure all information you provide to a potential buyer is kept confidential.
 If this buyer is a potential competitor, you should be careful with the data you provide.
 This NDA is normally signed by a potential buyer and a seller.
-CFIE has it’s standard NDA template we work with.
-Different names of documents we see to guarantee confidentiality are CDA (confidentiality disclosure agreement) or just CA (confidentiality agreement).
+CFIE has a standard NDA template we work with.
+Different names of documents we see to guarantee confidentiality are a CDA (confidentiality disclosure agreement) or just a CA (confidentiality agreement).

-The engagement letter regulates the agreement between the seller, the client, and the advisor.
+The engagement letter regulates the agreement between the seller, the client, and the adviser.
 In this agreement, the fee structure (commitment and success fee) is described as well as other important items like exclusivity for the project.
 Once the mandate letter is signed, the project (the business sale) can be started.
 After the signing, we start the actual work of the business sale.

-An LOI (letter of intent) is a legal document that expresses an intent of the seller and buyer to work towards a transaction.
+An LOI (letter of intent) is a legal document that expresses the intent of the seller and buyer to work towards a transaction.
 In this transaction, the shares or assets of an existing business are passed on by the seller.
 An LOI can be legally binding or non-binding based upon what both parties agree.
 We suggest that the seller makes the LOI binding, so there is much more commitment from the buyer.
 The LOI describes the main points of the planned business sale with significant detail.
 The LOI is normally established after various meetings have been held and detailed information has been exchanged, but before the due diligence phase has started.
-The items agreed in the LOI are later incorporated into the SPA (share purchase agreement) so it is important to have a clear and well-documented LOI.
+The items agreed upon in the LOI are later incorporated into the SPA (share purchase agreement), so it is important to have a clear and well-documented LOI.
 Download an example of an LOI to see the content of this legal document.

-In case of a smaller business sale, we put together a one-page document which is called a term sheet.
+In the case of a smaller business sale, we put together a one-page document which is called a term sheet.
 A term sheet highlights the main items of a planned transaction so both parties have a mutual understanding of the framework for the contract.
 By working with a term sheet, we try to keep the deal structure simple.
-It is the obligation of the buyer to prepare the term sheet, but the items should obviously be prepared and agreed by both the seller and the buyer.
+It is the obligation of the buyer to prepare the term sheet, but the items should obviously be prepared and agreed upon by both the seller and the buyer.
 Download an example of a Term Sheet.

 Corporate Finance in Europe can manage this process if desired.
 Signing the contract with the notary so it is legally binding is the last step in selling your company.
 Download an example of an index of an SPA to see which items should be included in the agreement.

-A shareholder's agreement is an agreement between the different shareholders.
-Shareholder's agreements can vary between different countries.
+A shareholders’ agreement is an agreement between the different shareholders.
+Shareholders’ agreements can vary between different countries.
 Hence, it is important to use the right support of legal M&A experts in the relevant country.
-A shareholder's agreement normally regulates matters like the ownership and voting rights of the shares in the company.
-This can include lock-down provisions, restrictions on transferring shares, or granting security interests over shares as well as "tag-along" and "drag-along" rights.
+A shareholders’ agreement normally regulates matters like the ownership and voting rights of the shares in the company.
+This can include lock-down provisions, restrictions on transferring shares, or granting security interests over shares as well as “tag-along” and “drag-along” rights.
 The objective of these agreements is to ensure that no unexpected issues with shares can happen or that shares can be sold without the main shareholder desiring this.